A few weeks ago, I set out to explore Virginia’s Northern Neck and Middle Peninsula. I was eager to see our newest state park, Machicomoco State Park.

 The views across the York River are fantastic.
 On the return, notice the wooden markers to the right of the dock.
 Each has a drawing of a native animal, like a crab.

-Look down at the dock and you will see the Algonquian word for the drawing.
+On the dock you will see the Algonquian word for the drawing.
 In this case, “tuttascuc.”
 Or, crab.
 The English translation is written to the left of the word.

 Re-trace your steps to the path, then turn right to ascend the small hill.
 In a few steps, you will see the remains of Timberneck House, which dates back to 1800.